 Step #6: Use the Event Viewer to Identify Problematic Programs

 If the WMI Provider Host (WmiPrvSE.exe) high CPU usage issue persists on your system, it indicates that some processes on your system are faulty.
 When a process ID requests a large amount of information from WMI service, it can cause WMI Provider Host to use high CPU space.

 You can find the problematic program by using Windows Event Viewer.
 Follow the steps mentioned below.

-- Press Windows + X and click on Event Viewer.
+- Press Windows Key + X and select Event Viewer.

-- Go to Applications and Services Logs > Microsoft > Windows.
+- Go to Applications and Service Logs > Microsoft > Windows.

-- Now, go to Windows > WMI Activity > Operational.
+- Now, under applications and service logs, go to Windows > WMI Activity > Operational.

 - Search for Errors, click on the event and note it’s ClientProcessId under the General tab.